- Honors and Awards

 All students are required to be continuously enrolled each Fall and Spring semester until graduation.
 Students that do not enroll for a term and do not formally file for Leave of Absence in the NYU Albert Student Center are automatically discontinued.
 Students discontinued due to non-enrollment must apply for readmission.
 If readmission is granted, students will be governed by the catalogue and rules effective at the time of readmission and the terms and conditions of the readmission.

 NYU Tandon School of Engineering is concerned about the health, safety and well-being of its students.
-Students judged to be a threat to themselves or to others may be withdrawn involuntarily from the School.
-The School seeks, whenever possible, for such students to be allowed to continue as active students if they agree to undergo professional care.
-Full details concerning this policy are available from the Office of Student Advocacy.
+Students judged to be a threat to themselves or to others may be withdrawn involuntarily from the Tandon School of Engineering.
+The School seeks, whenever possible, to allow such students to continue as active students if they agree to undergo professional care.
+Full details on this policy are available from the Office of Student Affairs.

 Standards of Conduct and Disciplinary Measures